How to Play Arcade Games on Your Windows PC

 Workaround for the error cited above

-I’m sorry to inform you, dear reader, but this is a common issue for MAME to refuse to detect your games.
-Or, Mame will detect your games, but give you ‘not found’ errors upon loading a game.
-These two problems have the same source.
+This is not really an error if you ask.
+However, sometimes MAME will detect your games, but give you ‘not found’ errors upon loading a game.
+These two errors have the same source.

 The reason why this happens is that the creators of the emulator are determined people who insist on everything to be perfect.
 As soon as an arcade game has a better ROM dump, MAME is updated to support the newer dump.
-This renders older ROMs as incompatible.
-In fact, this problem gets more complicated with the reality that pretty much every ROM site distributes only old ROMs.
-These old ROMs are incompatible with newer builds of Mame.
-To fix this problem, please check below:
+This renders older ROMs as rarely incompatible.
+In fact, this gets a little bit complicated with the reality that pretty much every ROM site distributes only old ROMs.
+These old ROMs are sometimes incompatible with newer builds of MAME.
+To solve this, please check below:

 - Don’t extract or rename your ROM.
 By doing so you corrupt it.
 Just download the ROM and throw it into the ROM folder